DNP Program Faculty

 Richard Prior, DNP, FNP-BC, FAANP

-Associate Professor of Clinical Nursing, Interim Associate Dean of Graduate Programs
+Associate Professor of Clinical Nursing, Sr. Associate Dean of Graduate Programs

 Dr. Prior retired from the U.S. Army after 25 years of active service, working most recently as CNO of Army Facilities.
 His scholarship interests focus on primary care, especially contraception, and history of military medicine.